noobpen/dev-preview/README.md

 # dev-preview
-The Repository where my projects first appear
+Soo... here is where i do my projects first, then when they are stable, get their own repository.